 The names of those shot: Humanović Tihomir, Grobanović Ivan, Tešanović Gojko, Pantelić Sava, Hadžić Dušan, Grujuć Đura, Haker Šandor, Markov Toma, Perić Steva, Crni Đura, Novak Marijan, Milenković Dragutin, Nedić Pera, Dimković Tihomir, Atanacković Draga, Atanacković Radivoj, Avramov Vasa, Pinter Stevan (All from Pancevo).

 Beyond that, historians disagree.
-The incident was meticulously documents by filmmaker Gottfried Kessel of the Grossdeutschland Division and photographer Gerhard Gronefeld.
+The incident was meticulously documented by filmmaker Gottfried Kessel of the Grossdeutschland Division and photographer Gerhard Gronefeld.

 Some claim that it was pure butchery by the Germans.

 Others claim that the Germans executed armed partisans after a lawful (if extremely brief) trial presided over by an SS man, SS-Sturmbannführer Rudolf Hoffmann of the SS Das Reich Division.
 Allegedly, the partisans had been firing on the Wehrmacht soldiers and were executed according to the norms of international law.

 Drawing any firm conclusions as to guilt or legality is impossible.
 Going beyond these sketchy facts is dangerous and involves assumptions.
 The only firm conclusion is that the incident happened, and about 36 people died by hanging or firing squad.

 There are streets named after two of the people killed, Vladimir Žestić and Jovan Maksin.
 Otherwise, the massacre has received little notice, then or now.
 A perfunctory German investigation after the war by state attorneys in Munich and Darmstadt allegedly was closed without any charges being brought.
 Beyond that, everything is speculation or disputed evidence.
 But... something bad happened in Pancevo.